Gobi jerboa: Breeding

 Gobi jerboa reproduce between May and August once or twice a year, and can have between one and three offspring per litter.
-(Smith and Xie 2008).
 The mother has a rather long pregnancy, and the young are born naked and helpless.
 Newborn Gobi jerboas develop slower than most rodents; they are not able to jump until around 11 weeks of age and are not sexually mature until 14 weeks of age.
-However, although they develop slower, they tend to have a longer life expectancy than most rodents-up to 6 years in the wild (Sharp, J.).
+However, although they develop slower, they tend to have a longer life expectancy than most rodents-up to 6 years in the wild.

 Physical attributes

 The Gobi jerboa is similar to Allactaga siberica in color.
 Its fur is light, and the entirety of its back, as well as the outer sides of its thigh, is grayish buff.
 The underside of the Gobi jerboa, as well as the forearms, hind limbs, and upper lip are pure white to the roots of the hair.
 Additionally, a prominent hip strip adorns the outside of the hind end of the thigh.
-This strip is slightly more reddish in color than the Allactaga balikuncia (Smith and Xie 2008).
-The tail is covered with well-developed tufted hairs, and while the base of the underside of the tail consists of white tufts, the inner surface is composed of a black portion with a white median longitudinal strip, and the tip of the tail is pure white (Smith and Xie 2008).
+This strip is slightly more reddish in color than Allactaga balikunica.
+The tail is covered with well-developed tufted hairs, and while the base of the underside of the tail consists of white tufts, the inner surface is composed of a black portion with a white median longitudinal strip, and the tip of the tail is pure white.
 The Gobi jerboa's tail helps to accelerate its bipedal gallop (Evans and Hutchins).
-The auditory bullae are very large in size, and almost meet at the front of the skull (Smith and Xie 2008).
-The dental formula of the Gobi jerboa is I 1/1 C 0/0 P 1/1 M 2/2 (R. Taylor).
+The auditory bullae are very large in size, and almost meet at the front of the skull.
+The dental formula of the Gobi jerboa is I 1/1 C 0/0 P 1/1 M 2/2.
 One of the most prominent features of the Gobi jerboa are their ears, since they are almost three times as large as their heads.
 Their large ears give them an extra keen hearing sense, which helps to serve as extra protection in their vulnerable environment.
-The great size of their ears also helps to cool their bodies by dissipating heat, since they reside in deserts which can get extremely hot during the day (Wild Tracks).
+The great size of their ears also helps to cool their bodies by dissipating heat, since they reside in deserts which can get extremely hot during the day.

 Conservation actions

-The Gobi jerboa was listed as "Least Concern" in China on the Red List Category and Criteria by the IUCN Red List of Threatened Species, and listed as "Data Deficient" in Mongolia (Wang and Xie 2004 and Clark et al. 2006).
-This ranking is based on the Gobi jerboa's wide range, presumed large population size, prevalence in protected areas, and the fact that their population is not declining at rates which would qualify the species as threatened (Clark et al. 2006).
+The Gobi jerboa was listed as "Least Concern" in China on the Red List Category and Criteria by the IUCN Red List of Threatened Species, and listed as "Data Deficient" in Mongolia.
+This ranking is based on the Gobi jerboa's wide range, presumed large population size, prevalence in protected areas, and the fact that their population is not declining at rates which would qualify the species as threatened.